 - Seats: 180

-- Wine: an elaborate list is largely wasted on curry, but there are lager-type beers that compliment curry well
+- Wine: an elaborate list, with high mark-ups, is largely wasted on curry, but there are lager-type beers that compliment curry well

 - Children's portions: Yes, when possible

 - Wheelchair access: Yes